kedro-org/kedro-viz/ARCHITECTURE.md

 ![Kedro-Viz data flow diagram](/.github/img/app-architecture-data-flow.png)

-Kedro-Viz currently utilizes two different methods of data ingestion: the Redux setup for the pipeline and flowchart-view related components, and Graphql via Apollo Client for the experiment tracking components.
+Kedro-Viz currently utilizes two different methods of data ingestion: the Redux setup for the pipeline and flowchart-view related components, and GraphQL via Apollo Client for the experiment tracking components.

-On initialisation for the redux setup, Kedro-Viz [manually normalises pipeline data](/src/store/normalize-data.js), in order to [make immutable state updates as performant as possible](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).
+On initialisation for the Redux setup, Kedro-Viz [manually normalises pipeline data](/src/store/normalize-data.js), in order to [make immutable state updates as performant as possible](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).

 Next, it [initialises the Redux data store](https://github.com/quantumblacklabs/kedro-viz/blob/main/src/store/initial-state.js), by merging this normalised state with other data sources such as saved user preferences from `localStorage`, URL flags, and default values.